The automorphism groups of Kummer surfaces in characteristic two and their complex analogues: The Kummer surface associated with a curve whose Jacobian has -rank 1

 \begin{lemma} The natural map $\Aut(X_1)\to \O(\NS(X_1))$ is injective. \end{lemma} \begin{proof} Let $g \in \Ker(\Aut(X_1)\to \O(\NS(X_1)))$.
 Consider an elliptic fibration $\pi$ defined by the linear system

 which has two singular fibers of type $\tilde{E}_7$ and four sections $E_2, E_2', D_2, D_2'$.
 If $g$ acts trivially on the base of $\pi$, it induces an automorphism of a general fiber $F$ which fixes four intersection points with the four sections.
 Thus we have $g=1$.
-If $g$ acts non-trivially on the base $D_2$, then the order of $g$ is odd and fixes three intersection points of $D_2$ with $E_1, E_3, D_2'$, which imply $g=1$. \end{proof}
+If $g$ acts non-trivially on the base of $\pi$, then $g$ fixes three intersection points of $D_2$ with $E_1, E_3, D_2'$, which implies $g=1$. \end{proof}

 As in the previous section, we will first discuss a finite polyhedron $\calC(X_1)$ in $\NS(X_1)_\bfR$ by restricting the Conway's fundamental domain $\calC$.
 Let $D_9$ be a root sublattice of $L$ generated by the following Leech roots